History of the Aether Theory

 three-centuries-old consensus about the existence of aether, accept

-the FitzGerald-Lorentz explanation of Michelson-Morley ‘null’ result,
+the FitzGerald-Lorentz explanation of the Michelson-Morley ‘null’ result,

 and find the special frame of reference that rules motion and